Claudia Sarnthein is a Senior Ruskin Tutor (Studio Practice) on the Ruskin's BFA programme.

 I work predominately with multi-textured installations that combine painting, drawing, embroidery and ceramics.
 I draw on my central European heritage – its arts and crafts, folklore, rituals, mysticism, pagan and Christian traditions, always in relation to the handmade, the interior or sacred space.
 It is its mise-en-scene, its still-lives and patterns that interest me most, choreographing constellations and modes of display – the individual piece carefully embedded within the syntax of the wider ensemble.

-Claudia Sarnthein is a German/Austrian artist, based in London.
-She studied Art History at the Institut für Kunstgeschichte/Universität Wien in Vienna and Design at the Hochschule HAW/College of Art & Design in Hamburg.
-After working as a costume/textile designer in Hamburg and Paris for a number of years, she graduated from the Royal College of Art in London with an MA in Fine Art.
-She has exhibited internationally with solo and group shows at institutions including Künstlerhaus Bethanien, Berlin; Blyth Gallery/Imperial College, London; Württembergischer Kunstverein, Stuttgart; Welcome Screen/Michael Pybus, London; Whitechapel Gallery, London; Drawing Room HU, Budapest; BOX Produzentengalerie, Berlin and Jerwood Space, London.
-Publications include Von Alters Her (2018), White Pages (2015), An Jacob (2007), Lache Nicht, Weine Nicht…(2007), Mutter Seelen Allein (2005), and On Fragments (2004).
-Her work is held at the Victoria&Albert Museum Collection and the Royal College of Art Collection in London, as well as in private collections in the UK and Europe.
+Claudia Sarnthein is a German/Austrian artist, living in London and Berlin.
+She studied Art History at the Universität Wien in Vienna and Design at the Hochschule HAW/College of Art & Design in Hamburg.
+She worked as a costume/textile designer in Hamburg and Paris for several years, before graduating in Fine Art from the Royal College of Art, London.
+She has exhibited internationally with solo and group shows at institutions including Künstlerhaus Bethanien, Berlin; Imperial College, London; Württembergischer Kunstverein, Stuttgart; Frappant e.V.
+Galerie, Hamburg; Drawing Room HU, Budapest; Kunstsalon, Berlin; Tate Modern Bookshop, London and Jerwood Space, London.
+Publications include Von Alters Her (2018), White Pages (2015), An Jacob (2007), Lache Nicht, Weine Nicht…(2007), Mutter Seelen Allein (2005) and On Fragments (2004).